bemit/satellite-app/README.md

 ## Used Packages

-For Satellite are optimized packages that each on is own encapsulates one system part.
+Orbiter has optimized packages, each encapsulates one system part or extension.

 Only the event core is needed, most packages can be replaced with any PSR implementation or another framework or nothing at all.